gardnerjack/Connect4-Prolog/README.md

 # Connect-Four in Prolog

-A very simple Prolog logic engine that plays against you in a game of Connect Four.
+A very simple Prolog logical inference engine that plays against you in a game of Connect Four.

 ## Usage